adamant/adamant.language.reference/src/simple-types.md

 The "`bool`" type represents boolean values.
 The possible values of a boolean are "`true`" and "`false`".
 The boolean logical operators "`and`" and "`or`" operate on boolean types.
 The condition of an "`if`" expression and "`while`" loop must evaluate to booleans.

 No standard conversions exist between "`bool`" and other types.
 The bool type is distinct and separate from the integer types.
 A bool value cannot be used in place of an integer value, and vice versa.

-### `never` Type

-The type "`never`" is a type with no values.
-It is used to indicate that a function never returns by normal means (it may still throw an exception).
-It can also be useful in cases where a type is expected but can't occur.
-For example, a function expecting a "`Result[T, Error]`" type which is either a value of type "`T`" or an error of type "`Error`", could be passed a value of type "`Result[T, never]`" if an error is not possible in this circumstance.
-The type "`never`" is a subtype of all types.
-Thus an expression with type "`never`" is assignment compatible with all types.
-The "`none`" value used with [optional types](optional-types.md) has the type "`never?`".

-### `void` Type

-The type "`void`" is a type used to indicate that something logically has no value.
-It is similar to the unit type in functional programming.
-However, the Adamant language enforces that an expression of type "`void`" can't be assigned into anything.
-However, when a type parameter is passed the "`void`" type this can create assignments from "`void`" to "`void`" which are not an error.
-Functions may not have parameters of type "`void`".
-However, if "`void`" is passed as a type parameter used as the type of a function parameter, that parameter is dropped from the parameter list.

-For purposes of covariance and contravariance, "`void`" acts like a top type.
-For example, if a base class function returns "`void`" then it can be overridden with a function returning any type.